puvvadabalavardhan/Python-Beginner-level-projects-/README.md

 # Python-Beginner-level-projects-
-This is My python beginner level projects, Done by me
+These are My python beginner level projects, Done by me